-- Use the book Freedom- Catherine Johnson - Write newspaper reports, non-chronological reports and persuasive letters. - Choose between formal and informal language, depending on the situation. - Retrieve, record and present a range of relevant information from fiction and non-fiction texts, focusing on the evidence from the text. - Make detailed notes on an appropriate planning format, drawing on reading and research where necessary. - Select appropriate grammar and vocabulary to change and enhance meaning. - Link ideas within and across paragraphs using a wider range of cohesive devices. - Proof-read to check the spelling, punctuation, degree of formality (register) and subject and verb agreement throughout a piece of writing. - Use and identify expanded noun phrases which convey complicated information concisely. - Use taught punctuation and new punctuation (semicolon, colon, dash, bullet points and hyphens). - Use a wide range of phrases, including determiners and other grammatical elements, to add interest and clarity for the listener. - Make inferences, including distinctions between fact and opinion, and justify them with detailed, targeted evidence and extended written responses. - Make detailed notes on an appropriate planning format, drawing on reading and research where necessary - Use vocabulary and sentence structures, including subjunctive forms, that are appropriate for formal speech and writing. - Analyse the meaning of words, including figurative language, and consider the impact of language on the reader. - Assess the effectiveness of their own and others' writing, proposing and making changes to spelling, grammar, vocabulary and punctuation to enhance effects and clarify meaning. - Perform their own compositions effectively, using appropriate intonation, volume and movement so that meaning is clear
+- Use the book Freedom- Catherine Johnson - Write newspaper reports, non-chronological reports, persuasive letters and detailed narratives - Choose between formal and informal language, depending on the situation. - Retrieve, record and present a range of relevant information from fiction and non-fiction texts, focusing on the evidence from the text. - Make detailed notes on an appropriate planning format, drawing on reading and research where necessary. - Select appropriate grammar and vocabulary to change and enhance meaning. - Link ideas within and across paragraphs using a wider range of cohesive devices. - Proofread to check the spelling, punctuation, degree of formality (register) and subject and verb agreement throughout a piece of writing. - Use and identify expanded noun phrases that convey complicated information concisely. - Use taught punctuation and new punctuation (semicolon, colon, dash, bullet points and hyphens). - Use a wide range of phrases, including determiners and other grammatical elements, to add interest and clarity for the listener. - Make inferences, including distinctions between fact and opinion, and justify them with detailed, targeted evidence and extended written responses. - Make detailed notes on an appropriate planning format, drawing on reading and research where necessary - Use vocabulary and sentence structures, including subjunctive forms, that are appropriate for formal speech and writing. - Use taught punctuation and new punctuation (semicolon, colon, dash, bullet points and hyphens). - Analyse the meaning of words, including figurative language, and consider the impact of language on the reader. - Assess the effectiveness of their own and others' writing, proposing and making changes to spelling, grammar, vocabulary and punctuation to enhance effects and clarify meaning. - Perform their own compositions effectively, using appropriate intonation, volume and movement so that meaning is clear